chuv13/vinnymarquez/_posts/2013-04-20-interview-roger-alcantara.md

 tags: progressive metal
 ---
 <div>
   Ah, time flies by so fast its already been two weeks since <a href="http://johnvinnymarquez.net/music/2013/4/10/interview-fidel-de-jesus" target="_self">my first interview</a>.
 For this session I&#8217;ve gone and interviewed a bassist.
-His name is� <a href="https://www.facebook.com/misternobody.en" target="_blank">Roger Alcantara</a>� AKA� <a href="https://www.facebook.com/misternobody.en" target="_blank">Mister Nobody</a>.� Bassist for Ebe Dancel, Eternal Now, Wickermoss and Barbie Almabis [sessions].
+His name is <a href="https://www.facebook.com/misternobody.en" target="_blank">Roger Alcantara</a> AKA <a href="https://www.facebook.com/misternobody.en" target="_blank">Mister Nobody</a>.
+Bassist for Ebe Dancel, Eternal Now, Wickermoss and Barbie Almabis [sessions].
 </div>

 <div>